Variadic function

 In mathematics and in computer programming, a variadic function is a function of indefinite arity, i.e., one which accepts a variable number of arguments.
 Support for variadic functions differs widely among programming languages.

-The term variadic is a neologism, dating back to 1936–1937.
+The term variadic is a neologism, dating back to 1936/1937.
 The term was not widely used until the 1970s.

 Overview

 There are many mathematical and logical operations that come across naturally as variadic functions.
 For instance, the summing of numbers or the concatenation of strings or other sequences are operations that can be thought of as applicable to any number of operands (even though formally in these cases the associative property is applied).

 Another operation that has been implemented as a variadic function in many languages is output formatting.
 The C function printf and the Common Lisp function format are two such examples.
 Both take one argument that specifies the formatting of the output, and any number of arguments that provide the values to be formatted.

 Variadic functions can expose type-safety problems in some languages.
 For instance, C's printf, if used incautiously, can give rise to a class of security holes known as format string attacks.
 The attack is possible because the language support for variadic functions is not type-safe: it permits the function to attempt to pop more arguments off the stack than were placed there, corrupting the stack and leading to unexpected behavior.
 As a consequence of this, the CERT Coordination Center considers variadic functions in C to be a high-severity security risk.

-In functional languages variadics can be considered complementary to the apply function, which takes a function and a list/sequence/array as arguments, and calls the function with the arguments supplied in that list, thus passing a variable number of arguments to the function.
+In functional programming languages, variadics can be considered complementary to the apply function, which takes a function and a list/sequence/array as arguments, and calls the function with the arguments supplied in that list, thus passing a variable number of arguments to the function.
 In the functional language Haskell, variadic functions can be implemented by returning a value of a type class T; if instances of T are a final return value r and a function (T t) => x -> t, this allows for any number of additional arguments x.

 A related subject in term rewriting research is called hedges, or hedge variables.
 Unlike variadics, which are functions with arguments, hedges are sequences of arguments themselves.
 They also can have constraints ('take no more than 4 arguments', for example) to the point where they are not variable-length (such as 'take exactly 4 arguments') - thus calling them variadics can be misleading.
 However they are referring to the same phenomenon, and sometimes the phrasing is mixed, resulting in names such as variadic variable (synonymous to hedge).
 Note the double meaning of the word variable and the difference between arguments and variables in functional programming and term rewriting.
 For example, a term (function) can have three variables, one of them a hedge, thus allowing the term to take three or more arguments (or two or more if the hedge is allowed to be empty).